sadikeey/wofi-network-manager/readme.md

-# Rofi-NetWork-manager
+# Wofi-NetWork-manager

-A Network manager for Tiling Window Managers [i3/bspwm/awesome/etc] or not.
+A Network manager for Wayland/wlroots Tiling Window Managers [sway/wayfire/hyperland/etc] or not.
 Inspired from [rofi-wifi-menu](https://github.com/zbaylin/rofi-wifi-menu).

 ## Table of Contents